A computer purchase is not required to attend KGCOE. However, if you do want to bring your own, here are some things to think about before purchasing.

 A 1Gb card should be sufficient for most applications and games and CAD programs.
 NVIDIA GeForce MX or similar is a decent card.
 A laptop that has separate memory set aside for video of at least 512MB will be sufficient.

 There are plenty of black and white printers on campus.
 Color laser printers are available; there may be a fee for this type of printing.
-An inexpensive DeskJet is advisable for those quick print jobs or to print pictures or papers of a personal nature.

-RIT has agreements with many computer manufacturers such as Dell, Apple, SONY.
+RIT has agreements with many computer manufacturers such as Dell, Apple, and SONY.
 Please call RIT Computer Sales at 585-475-2211 or for more information on these purchasing programs.